-Summer is in full swing and by now the peas and radishes have all been picked, the cilantro is blooming, the lettuce has bolted, and the spinach is long gone.
+Summer is in full swing!
+By now, the peas and radishes have likely all been picked, the cilantro is blooming, the lettuce has bolted, and the spinach is long gone.
 Don’t let those gaps sit empty; they’ll only fill up with weeds!
 To get the most from your garden, break out the seeds and pop in a few wherever you find an open spot.

-- Bush beans are perfect for an early summer planting.
+- Bush beans are perfect for an early- to mid-summer planting.
 Many varieties mature in 50 to 60 days and will supply you with tender new beans until frost takes them out in fall.

 - Radishes add pep to any meal.
-Many red radishes are ready to eat in 25 days.
-For something different try white daikon, watermelon radish, or black Spanish.
+Many red radishes are ready to eat in as little as 25 days.
+For something different, try white daikon, watermelon radish, or black Spanish.

 Bees and other beneficial insects will enjoy the calendula flowers too!

 - Flowers are food for the soul.
 If you have spots in the garden that need a dash of color, try planting edible flowers like calendula or nasturtiums.
 Their large seeds germinate fast.